calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/puddings.md

 * Why is jsx useful?
 * Look at the example .. think .. tell me
     * https://reactjs.org/docs/rendering-elements.html#updating-the-rendered-element
-* If you don't know ... use google like a pudding
+* If you don't know ... use google
 * https://www.google.com/search?q=why+is+jsx+useful